mvp/uhubctl/README.md

 3. If tests above were successful, please report your hub by opening new issue at https://github.com/mvp/uhubctl/issues, so we can add it to list of supported devices.
+   Please do not report unsupported hubs, unless it is different hardware revision of some already listed supported model.

 #### _USB devices are not removed after port power down on Linux_